xenartist/memo-token/README.md

 ## Overview

 This project consists of:
-- A Solana program (smart contract) for token minting
+- A Solana program (smart contract) for token minting and burning
 - Client utilities for token creation and management
 - PDA-based mint authority for secure token minting